 Full details of all results, together with our recommendations for future management, are sent to the referring doctor.
 For patients with a probable diagnosis of breast cancer, we will contact the referring doctor to discuss their preferred course of action for further treatment.

 Some breast abnormalities requiring surgery cannot be felt by examination of the breast.
 Your surgeon will then request that the area be localised (marked) using a fine wire called a “hookwire” that guides the surgeon to the area of abnormality.

 This procedure is usually done on the day of surgery by a Breast Clinic doctor and radiographer or sonographer.

 How is the localisation done?

 A needle is inserted into the breast under local anaesthetic using either ultrasound or a mammogram to guide the needle.
 The needle has a fine wire inside it.
 When the needle is in place through the area to be excised, the needle is withdrawn leaving the wire behind.
 The wire has a hook on the tip that hooks into the tissue and will not move.

 The wire protruding from the breast is taped to the skin when the procedure is completed.
 A mammogram is then performed to demonstrate the position of the wire in the breast.
 The surgeon uses these images in the operating theatre.
 The discomfort from this mammogram is no more than for a normal mammogram.

-The wire is then laid flat to the breast and secured with a dressing.
 You are able to wear your normal clothes.
 Most women do not feel any discomfort from the wire.

 Is the procedure painful?